CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 ### 🖼️ Global frame

 As the program runs, we keep track of two things: memory and the line that is being currently executed.
-We keep track of this information using a {{<tooltip title="frame">}} we can think of a frame as a environment where we execute some code.{{</tooltip>}}
+We keep track of this information using a {{<tooltip title="frame">}} Think of a frame as an environment where we execute some code.{{</tooltip>}}

 Frames are the environment where code is executed.